hsaghir/hsaghir.github.io/_posts/Fraud detection/Apache_Spark.md

 - Spark normally runs on an existing big data cluster.
 These data clusters are managed through a resource manager software layer which assigns taks.
 These clusters are often also used for Hadoop jobs, and Hadoop's YARN resource manager will generally be used to manage that Hadoop cluster.
 Spark can also run just as easily on alternative cluster resource managers like Apache Mesos.

-- MapReduce is really a programming model.
-Hadoop MapReduce was an early cluster manager which strung multiple MapReduce jobs together to create a data pipeline.
+- Hadoop MapReduce was an early cluster manager which strung multiple MapReduce jobs together to create a data pipeline.
 MapReduce reads and writes data to disk in-between task which is inefficient.
 Spark does all activities in memory (RAM) which is much faster.
 Hadoop now has YARN cluster manager and isn't dependent upon Hadoop MapReduce for cluster managment anymore.

 - Spark is not a replacement for Hadoop.
 Nor is MapReduce dead.
 Spark can run on top of Hadoop, benefiting from Hadoop's cluster manager (YARN) and underlying storage (HDFS, HBase, etc.).
 Spark can also run completely separately from Hadoop, integrating with alternative cluster managers like Mesos and alternative storage platforms like Cassandra and Amazon S3.